Growdeatechnology/Tm_prediction/README.md

 Dataset

 A dataset with protein Uniprot ID, sequence and Tm in degree celcius was obtained from ProTstab2 website (http://8.133.174.28:8000/ProTstab2/).
 This data set was consist of a total of 34913 data points.
 The dataset was curated, cleaned and then divided into three parts for training, testing and validation.
+The data set is consist of a wider range Tm values, the frequency distribution of which is represented in fig.1.

 ![Screenshot from 2023-09-06 13-38-39](https://github.com/Growdeatechnology/Tm_prediction/assets/72397529/5b74bb45-0dc2-4b7a-a2de-4c799e109498)